During the third part of the conversation, called “Application”, you’ll help your group put into practice what God has made clear through his Word.

 Give a Call to Faith

-InterVarsity style Bible Studies are safe and accessible places to explore what it means to become a follower of Jesus.
+InterVarsity style Bible studies are safe and accessible places to explore what it means to become a follower of Jesus.
 Every year we see thousands of students decide to make a faith commitment through participation in a small group Bible study.
-We have developed lots of resources to help you learn how.
+We've developed lots of resources to help you learn how.

 Resources For Leading Calls to Faith